bryant-treacle/SSL_Traffic_Hunting/README.md

 ## Installation:
-    This script contains all necessary additional deb packages required for STIG compliance.
+    This script is designed to be applied to Security Onion 16.04.5.x and above.
     1. Download or Clone the Repo
     2. If download unzip using- unzip JA3_SSL_Analysis.zip
     3. cd JA3_SSL_Analysis